qavajs/qavajs.github.io/docs/Steps/playwright.md

         //...
         browser: {
             trace: {
                 event: ['onFail'], // Events to save trace.
-Possible values onFail or afterScenario
+Possible value onFail or afterScenario
-                dir: 'traces', // Dir to store traces.
-Default is traces/
+                dir: 'dirToStoreTraces', // Dir to store traces.
+Default - traces/
-                attach: true // Define if trace need to be attached to cucumber report.
-Default false }
+                attach: true, // Whether trace need to be attached to cucumber report.
+Default - false
+                screenshots: true, // Whether to capture screenshots during tracing.
+Screenshots are used to build a timeline preview.
+Default - true
+                snapshots: true, // Whether to capture DOM and network activity }
         }
     }